PAIDiPaidThis.com

 How to pay less

-• Ask about custom take-home trays, which usually cost less than in-chair laser whitening for a similar result.
+• Ask about custom take-home trays first.
+They usually cost less than in-chair laser whitening and often get you close to the same shade with a bit more patience.

 Common questions